 After individual agreement, it is possible for OPEN’s statistician to conduct concrete statistical analyses for projects, against a fee.
 This required further agreement in regards to extent, price and planning of the assignment.
 The analysis work is either done by biostatisticians, registry data managers or epidemiologists, all considering the assignment, competences and ressources.
 Analysis are done by an hourly fee and co-authorship is agreed upon according to the Vancouver rules.
 If you need a discussion about the opportunities for analysis work at OPEN, send a mail to firstname.lastname@example.org and remember to attach relevant material.
-If you wish to get your project admissioned in OPEN, send an application and appendices to email@example.com.
-Application form can be found here.
+If you wish to get your project admissioned in OPEN, please complete the application form which can be found here Application to OPEN.

 Interpretation of statistical results and limitations